vamsi8500/Controls-And-Audit-Flows/governance/001-about-governance.md

 # Governance Control for Review

-## Governance Control Aspects

-Governance control ensures compliance, security, and structured policy management with respect to:
+In governance control, the aspects will be defined to ensure compliance, security, and structured policy management With Respect to
 - **Confidentiality**
 - **Integrity**
 - **Availability**